FengheTan9/Medical-Image-Segmentation-Benchmarks/README.md

 ##### News 🥰

+- Mobile U-ViT is now on this repo ! 😘
 - CMUNeXt is now on this repo ! 😘

 This repositories has collected and re-implemented medical image segmentation networks based on U-shape architecture are followed: